dvancuyk/sync-prototypes/README.md

 	- How would the scheduler load the components scheduled to run?
 	- How would the scheduler retain scheduled tasks that have run?
 	- Is there a way we can do all of this without having class definition exposion?
+	- Make it resilient.
+It needs to do the following things:
+		1. Load from server when available
+		2. Load from local when server is unavailable
+		3. Have a default value for all customers and be able to override for a specific customer.